The Slumber King

 He gives the site of the treasure as the Rock of Fortress in the mountains north of Swansea "past the pool where the rivers Mellte and Sychryd meet" (p.
 39).

-For another, happier, local legend of a fortune found not in London but at home, google for "The Peddlar of Swaffham".
+Another local legend of a fortune found not in London but at home is the Pedlar of Swaffham.

 Go here for a list of all tales included on this site